madhav1904/ost-lab/README.md

 web technologies lab
 front-end
 And Backend
-i am a student of anits
+i am a student of anits.

 anits is a good college